 Conservation of Cash

-from the company point of view, they can preserve the cash with them in the case of ZCBs.
-If they would have issued normal bonds, interest payment every year would have been compulsory.
+From the company’s point of view, they can preserve the cash with them in the case of ZCBs.
+If they had issued normal bonds, interest payments every year would have been compulsory.
 For the company, these regular payments are exempt in case of ZCB issues.

 No Reinvestment Risk